anjanipiratla/kubernetes-nodejs-declarative-approach/README.md

 ```
 ## Goal
-Instead of running multiple commands to deploy the pods, use one single file for deploying pods.
+Instead of running multiple commands to deploy, use one single file for deploying.

 ```